yliao-dev/yueting-website/src/data/thoughts/post1.md

 **Meaning is a directional force that gathers the scattered fragments of experience into a path one can walk.**

 ![Meaning in memory](/images/thoughts/post1/preview/003.webp)

+Meaning sharpens your sense of time.
+It makes you cherish the moments you once overlooked, because they become part of the path you are shaping— not just something you pass through, but something that belongs to your becoming.